Nelson Marchezan Júnior: Personal life

-Marchezan Júnior is the son of former federal deputy Nelson Marchezan (1938–2002).
+Marchezan Júnior is the son of former President of the Federal Chamber of Deputies Nelson Marchezan (1938–2002).
 He finished secondary school at Colégio Rosário in Porto Alegre.
 He studied Physical Education at UFRGS and publicity and advertising at PUCRS without graduating.
 In 1995, he graduated with a law degree from Unisinos.
 After graduating, he spent a year travelling through Europe.
 In 1998, on returning from his travels, Marchezan Júnior opened a language learning school, along with Rogério Belloc Ramos.

 Currently, Marchezan Júnior is married to lawyer Tainá Vidal, who he began dating in December 2017, and has a child, Benício, born in April 2019.
 In addition, he is the father of two other children: Nelson Marchezan Neto, with Nadine Dubal, who he was previously married to, and Bernardo, who was born in 2016, but who Marchezan Júnior only recognized in December 2017.

 Political career

 Professionally a lawyer, Marchezan Júnior had no intention of going into politics until his father's death in 2002.
 That year, he ran and was elected with 60,071 votes, but the Electoral Court invalidated his candidacy due to having not registered with a valid party.
-He was not able to prove that he was a member of the PSDB a year before the elections, and thus had his positio nrevoked by the Superior Electoral Court.
+He was not able to prove that he was a member of the PSDB a year before the elections, and thus had his position revoked by the Superior Electoral Court.
 He thus went into public office in 2003 as the director of Development, Agribusiness, and Governments of Banrisul during the administration of governorGermano Rigotto.

 Marchezan Júnior was elected federal deputy in 2010.
 In this 2015 photo, he is giving a speech during the launching ceremony of a parliamentary front.

 He left the position in 2006, when he was elected a state deputy from the PSDB from 2007 to 2011.
 In 2010, he was elected a federal deputy with 92,394 votes.

 In December 2011, surprising the leaders of the PSDB and in opposition to the protest and request of former president Fernando Henrique Cardoso, he signed the CPI of Privatization, proposed by Protógenes Queiroz (PCdoB-SP).

 On 14 June 2016, he voted in favor of the revoking of federal deputy Eduardo Cunha's from the Ethics Committee at the Federal Chamber of Deputies.

 Starting in 2015, he was present in every protest in favor of the impeachment of President Dilma Rousseff, becoming closer to conservative groups such as Movimento Brasil Livre and Vem Pra Rua.
 He voted in favor of the impediment of her mandate in 2016.
 Two weeks after the impeachment, however, he mentioned that he was almost regretful of his vote in a debate about the concession of pay increases to state employees of the Judiciary and the Public Prosecutor's Office.